-To load OS/32 image format from disk or magnetic tape using the 8kb LSU BOOTLOADER program, follow this procedure:
+To load OS/32 image format from disk or magnetic tape using the 8kb LSU BOOT loader program, follow this procedure:

 - 1. Mount the media containing OS/32.
-If OS/32 is on a disk device, press the START switch and wait for the READY light to come on.
+If OS/32 is on a disk device, press the START switch and wait for the READY indicator to light.
 If OS/32 is on magnetic tape, position the tape at load point. - 2.
 Turn the LOCK/ON/STANDBY key to the ON position. - 3.
 Place the IPL ENABLE/DISABLE switch in the ENABLE position. - 4.
-Initialize and load the 8kb LSU BOOTLOADER program by pressing the INIT switch.
+Initialize and load the 8kb LSU BOOT loader program by pressing the INIT switch.